-If the Operator transports special cargo shipments such as human remains, valuable cargo, fragile goods, outsized cargo and heavy cargo, the Operator shall have procedures that ensure such special cargo shipments are accepted and handled in accordance with standards specified in the OM.
+If the Operator transports outsized cargo and/or heavy cargo, the Operator shall have procedures that ensure such cargo is accepted and handled in accordance with standards specified in the OM.
 (GM)

-Identified/Assessed procedure(s) for acceptance/handling of special cargo shipments.
-Interviewed responsible manager(s) in cargo operations.
-Observed cargo acceptance and cargo handling operations (focus: procedures that ensure other special cargo acceptance/handling in accordance with OM).
-Interviewed cargo operations personnel that accept/handle special cargo.
-Other Actions (Specify)
+- ☐ Identified/Assessed procedure(s) for acceptance/handling of special cargo shipments. - □ Interviewed responsible manager(s) in cargo operations. - □ Observed cargo acceptance and cargo handling operations (focus: procedures that ensure other special cargo acceptance/handling in accordance with OM). - □ Interviewed cargo operations personnel that accept/handle special cargo. - □ Other Actions (Specify)